 5 Essential Skin Care Steps For Any Skin TypePosted on 06/03/2018

-Having a solid skin care routine is important for anyone who wants to avoid developing a lot of wrinkles, dull skin and losing skin elasticity when they’re older.
+Having a solid skin care routine is important especially if having clear, glowing skin is a goal of yours.
 But it’s hard to always have the time or to always be in in the mood to do a 10 step Korean skin care routine because let’s face it, some days you just can’t be bothered.
 There are also people who don’t have a current skin care routine and aren’t sure where to start.
 This was really brought to my attention when we had our Pop Up Store.
-So, I want to share with you what I believe are the 5 most essential skin care steps that should be in every skin care routine, for any skin type.
+So, we want to share with you what we believe the 5 essential skin care steps that should be in every skin care routine are, for any skin type.

 Step 1: Cleanser

 Just how you shower everyday to clean the skin on your body, you should also use a facial cleanser to wash your face, at least once a day.
 Do not use body wash or hand soap on your face.

 The morning cleanse helps to remove residual skin care you may have layered on your face the night before, as well as any impurities or dirt from a night’s sleep.
 You could opt for a cleansing water in the mornings if you are time restricted.